BaiyangZhang/oldBlog/_posts/2023-06-29-Note-on-Quantization-of-Skyrme-Model.md

 $$
 and reduce the energy, thus $\phi_ {0}$ can not be stable.
 In the case of Skyrme model we don't have a scalar field but this conclusion still holds, as can be shown by writing down a solution and the energy functional, and study what happens if the soliton is shrunk.
 Therefore, to stabilize the soliton solution, we need extra terms in the Lagrangian involving the derivatives.

+**Remarks.**
+1. There is no first principal reason for including the Skyrme term.
+It seems quite *ad hoc*.
+2. It is a little counter-intuitive, but the Skyrme term in fact contains only *second order time derivative*.
+This can be seen by expanding the bracket, and making use of the properties of $SU(2)$.
+This is important for second order time derivative is what we want in deriving the equation of motion.
+And the Skyrme term is unique in this sense.
+3. The coupling $e^{2}$ is dimensionless.

 - - -

 Recall that $U$ is a SU(2) matrix, under the chiral transformation